HITECH /HIPAA Privacy Rule Medical Record Retention

-The retention of medical records is, unfortunately, not a cut-and-dry sentence highlighted in the opening paragraph of HIPAA privacy.
+The retention of medical records is, unfortunately, not a cut-and-dry sentence highlighted in the opening paragraph of the HIPAA Privacy Rule.

-The American Health Information Management Association (AHIMA) has provided a broad table for reference (PDF), for federal record retention requirements, that includes the type of medical documentation, retention period, and relevant citation.
+The American Health Information Management Association (AHIMA) has provided a broad table for reference (PDF) for federal record retention requirements that include the type of medical documentation, retention period, and relevant citation.

 Viewing the table will show that the documentation can vary from “no specified retention periods” (Vaccine information) to “75 years after last date of activity” (Department of Veterans Affairs).
 Be forewarned that this does not cover all possible documentation.